Irrelon/ForerunnerDB/readme.md

 		}]
 	});

-The "join" key holds an array of joins to perform, each join object has a key which denotes the collection name to pull data from, then matching criteria which in this case is to match purchase.itemId with the item._id.
+The "$join" key holds an array of joins to perform, each join object has a key which denotes the collection name to pull data from, then matching criteria which in this case is to match purchase.itemId with the item._id.
 The three other keys are special operations (start with $) and indicate:

 * $as tells the join what object key to store the join results in when returning the document
 * $require is a boolean that denotes if the join must be successful for the item to be returned in the final find result